 When a baby has hiccups, put a wet small cotton ball or thread on his/ her forehead and the hiccups will be gone.
 Medical experts say the hiccups go away because the cotton and thread are keeping the child busy and curious that’s why the hiccups just go away.

 If a baby cries during baptism, it means prosperity for the child.
-The louder the cry, the richer he/ she will be in the future.
+The louder the cry, the richer or more successful he/ she will be in the future.

 Another one is that during baptism, a person with a lot of coins in his/ her pocket must carry the baby to bring good luck to the child.